 Rachel died soon upon arriving in Israel since being married to two sisters is explicitly forbidden in the Torah.
 This Torah prohibition was only incumbent upon the Patriarchs inside Israel and not outside of the holy land, and so Rachel died when Jacob returned to the Land of Israel with his family.
 Rachel, a prophetess, knew this when she agreed to permit her older sister to marry Jacob, thereby giving the ultimate sacrifice in order to be a mother.

 The Bible goes on to describe Jacob erecting a monument at the site.
-The traditional site of Rachel’s Tomb now stands in Bethlehem, part of the ancient map of Israel, adjacent to the modern city of Efrat.
+The traditional site of the tomb of Rachel now stands in Bethlehem, part of the ancient map of Israel, adjacent to the modern city of Efrat.

 The commentators explain that Rachel was intentionally buried there, in Bethlehem, on the side of the road on which the Jews were forcibly marched into exile following the destruction of the first Beit Hamikdash.
 This was in order that they would be able to pray at her grave for their salvation.

-According to the Sages, the first person to pray at Rachel’s tomb was her eldest son, Joseph, who was only seven when his mother died.
+According to the Sages, the first person to pray at the tomb Rachel was her eldest son, Joseph, who was only seven when his mother died.
 When he was 17, his brothers sold him into slavery.
 As he was being carried away to Egypt, he broke away from his captors, ran to his mother’s grave and cried to her: “Mother, my mother who gave birth to me, wake up, arise and see my suffering.”
 “Do not fear,” he heard his mother answer.
 “Go with them, and God will be with you.”